-Mr. Serrano, 50, is the Corporate Secretary of the Company.
+Atty.
+Serrano, 51, is the Corporate Secretary of the Company.
 He is a Senior Partner of the law firm Martinez Vergara Gonzalez & Serrano and has been practicing law for over two decades specializing in Corporate Law, Mergers & Acquisitions, and Banking & Finance.
 Atty.
 Serrano was a senior officer of BDO Unibank, Inc. handling investment banking, corporate finance, and mergers & acquisitions until 2005.
-He is currently a Director and Corporate Secretary of 2GO Group, Inc. Negros Navigation Co., Inc., and DFNN Inc. He is also the Corporate Secretary of SM Investments Corporation, SM Prime Holdings, Inc., Crown Equities, Inc., Bankers Association of the Philippine and PDS Group of Companies, and is also the Corporate Information Officer of BDO Unibank, Inc. and BDO Leasing and Finance, Inc. He is a graduate of the Ateneo Law School and Trust Institute of the Philippines, a Certified Associate Treasury Professional, and holds a degree of B.S.
+Mr. Serrano is a director of 2GO Group, Inc. and DFNN Inc., both listed with the Philippine Stock Exchange.
+He is Corporate Secretary of some of the largest and most respected public companies in the Philippines, including SM Investments Corporation, SM Prime Holdings, Inc., Crown Equities, Inc., as well as various subsidiaries of BDO Unibank.
+He is Corporate Secretary of, and counsel to, prominent banking industry associations and companies such as the Bankers Association of the Philippines, PDS Group of Companies and the Philippine Payments Management, Inc. He is a graduate of the Ateneo Law School and Trust Institute of the Philippines, a Certified Associate Treasury Professional, and holds a degree of B.S.
 Legal Management from the Ateneo de Manila University.